thorri-lindal/ArdClicker/README.md

 # ArdClicker ✋🔴

 ## Overview

-The ButtonActionsLibrary is an Arduino library designed to simplify the handling of button presses.
-It allows users to trigger multiple actions with a single button, making it ideal for projects that require versatile input handling.
+ArdClicker is an Arduino library that allows you to handle button presses and execute different actions based on the number of times the button is pressed.

 ## Features
 - Easy setup and configuration of button actions.